plivo/plivo-ios-sdk2-examples/README.md

 Build and run the app.

-Enter sip endpoint username and password OR AccessToken.
+Enter sip endpoint username and password OR AccessToken in constant.h file.

 After successful login make VoiceCalls.